-We are literally in the eye of the spring marathon storm, guys.
-There are a ton of races fast approaching in the coming weeks.
+It’s high season for fall marathon training which just so happens to correspond with the height of summer.
+There are a ton of races approaching in the coming months.
 I’m in a bunch of different training groups on Facebook and by far the most common questions I see all pertain to hydration.

 What do you drink?

 I need more water than my handheld can carry, does anyone have any suggestions?

 What are the differences of all these options?

 I figured I’d answer these questions and dedicate today’s discussion to all things hydration.